What is a 4 Point Inspection?

 - Electrical System – The type of wiring the home has (copper, aluminum, cloth, or knob and tube).
 The brand of the electrical panel and the condition of the electrical system. (i.e. ungrounded outlets, double taps in the panel, etc.)

-- HVAC(Heating and Cooling System) – What type of system is there in the home, does it have central heat and air in the home?
-The age and condition of the system and if there are any leaks from condensation lines that run throughout the home.
+- HVAC(Heating and Cooling System) – What type of system is there in the home, does the home have central heat and air in the home?
+What is the age and condition of the system and if there are any leaks from condensation lines that run throughout the home?

-- Plumbing System – The type of supply and drain lines found in the home (Copper, CPVC, Galvanized, Lead, Polybutylene, etc) and their condition and age.
+- Plumbing System – The type of supply and drain lines found in the home (copper, PVC, CPVC, galvanized, lead, polybutylene, etc) and their condition and age.

-The most widely accepted form is the Citizens Insurance form which they require the inspector to use.
-There are other insurance companies that accept a similar form.
+There is no standard form for the 4-point inspection but there is standard information that the insurance companies are seeking.
+The most widely accepted form by insurance companies is the Citizens Insurance form which requires the inspector to use record findings during the 4-point inspection.
+There are other insurance companies that will accept a similar form.
 Confirm with your insurance agent if there is a specific form that needs to be submitted to save time and money.
-Knowing if there is a specific 4 Point form that needs to be used can help when selecting your inspector.
 GGR Home Inspections uses the Citizens form as it is widely accepted throughout the state of Florida.

 When do you need a 4 Point Inspection?

-Does a 4 Point Inspection help lower your insurance?
+Does the 4 point inspection help lower your insurance?

 No, it does not.
-If your home fail or passes the 4 point inspection it will not change the cost of the homeowner’s insurance.
-The 4 point inspection is used simply to determine whether the insurance company will insure the older home.
+If your home fails or passes the 4-point inspection it will not change the cost of the homeowner’s insurance.
+The 4 point inspection is used simply to determine whether the insurance company will insure the home.

-If there are problems found during the 4 point inspection and does not meet the insurance company underwriting guidelines, your home may be denied insurance coverage.
+If there are problems found during the 4-point inspection and does not meet the insurance companies underwriting guidelines, your home may be denied insurance coverage.
 If this happens you can continue to seek another insurance company or fix the issues that caused the insurance company to deny coverage.

-Some common reasons that insurance companies won’t insure older homes include:
+Some common reasons that insurance companies won’t insure a homes include: